Nine need-to-know benefits of life insurance

 6. Help you save for retirement

 Since permanent life insurance has a cash value component, you can think of it as a potential source of supplemental retirement income.
 Life insurance can be a portion of your overall financial plan that allows you to put in net premiums on a tax-deferred basis, and unlike other vehicles, you get to control the flexibility.
-If properly put together and funded, you can take out a tax-free income over a period to supplement your retirement.4 It is important to consider all options for retirement income such as qualified plans, IRAs, the tax treatment of contributions and distributions, and the fees charged for various financial products.
+If properly put together and funded, you can take out a tax-free income over a period to supplement your retirement.Of course, it’s important to consider all options for retirement income such as qualified plans, IRAs, the tax treatment of contributions and distributions, and the fees charged for various financial products.

 7. Help cover end-of-life expenses